Business Analyst & Applied Communications Diploma

 Additional Courses

-International Students receive professional training in more components of Applied Communications.
-These extra classes have been designed to assist International Students to achieve successful placement for their practicum and to assist further in their work endeavours after graduation.
+Students receive professional training in more components of Applied Communications.
+These extra classes have been designed to assist students to achieve successful placement for their practicum and to assist further in their work endeavours after graduation.

 These additional classes include and are not limited to: